 Third, when you attend DCC, you become part of an institution where the faculty and staff believe in celebrating student achievement and success.
-Our students run the gamut of age and background - from students just out of high school to working adults who are seeking to update their workforce skills.
+Our students run the gamut of age and background - from students just out of high school to working adults who are seeking to update their workforce of high school to working adults who are seeking to update their workforce skills.
 You are never alone; you are never a number.
 You are an individual who will receive personalized attention and assistance from our outstanding faculty and staff.

-This 2005-2006 edition of the DCC Catalog is designed to provide timely information about Danville Community College; however, the catalog cannot answer all of your questions.
-Therefore, we encourage you to visit our campus or web site (www.dcc.vccs.edu) and discover why DCC offers a world of opportunity for you.
+The 2006-2007 DCC Catalog is designed to provide timely information about Danville Community College; however, the catalog cannot answer all of your questions.
+We therefore encourage you to visit our campus or web site (www.dcc.vccs.edu) and discover why DCC offers a world of opportunity for you.